zackria/properties-comparator/DOCUMENTATION.md

 ## Overview

 This utility parses and compares **.properties** and **.yml or .yaml (YAML)** files.
-It reads each file as key-value pairs, compares the values for each key across multiple files, and logs the results.
+It reads each file as key-value pairs, compares the values for each key across multiple files, and produces detailed comparison reports.

 ### Features:
 - Parse **.properties** files into key-value objects.
 - Parse **.yml or .yaml** (YAML) files into flattened key-value objects (supports nested keys).
 - Compare key values across multiple files (both **.properties** and **.yml or .yaml**).
-- Log detailed comparison results, including mismatches.
+- Generate reports in multiple formats:
+  - Console output with color-coded highlighting
+  - HTML reports with CSS styling
+  - Markdown reports
+- Save reports to files or display in console
+- Flexible command-line interface with options

 ---